How To Use Mica Powders In Epoxy Resin

 3. Different types of mica powder

-Natural mica offers a classic, organic shimmer, while synthetic mica can provide a more intense and vibrant color.
+Natural mica has a classic, organic shimmer, while synthetic mica can have a more intense and vibrant color.
 Interference and holographic mica, on the other hand, reflects different colors depending on the angle of light.

 The choice of mica powder depends on your project’s specific requirements and the effect you wish to achieve.
 It’s a good idea to experiment with different types to see which one works best for your needs.